-- The estimated sedimentation rate and its uncertainty varied by method and observer (Fig. 9a).
-Average rates are similar for all varve-only models with estimates of 0.51 mm/yr (HDR: 0.12-1.45) in the symmetrical varve-only model, 0.44 mm/yr (HDR: 0.08-1.76) in the asymmetrical varve-only model, and 0.42 mm/yr (HDR: 0.08-1.30) in the MOIM.
-The long-term sedimentation rates from the independent model are similar (0.41 mm/yr, HDR: 0.39-0.43).
+The estimated sedimentation rate and its uncertainty varied by method and observer (Fig. 9a).
+Average rates are similar for all varve-only models with estimates of 0.51 mm yr-1 (HDR: 0.12-1.45) in the symmetrical varve-only model, 0.44 mm yr-1 (HDR: 0.08-1.76) in the asymmetrical varveonly model, and 0.42 mm yr-1 (HDR: 0.08-1.30) in the MOIM.
+The long-term sedimentation rates from the independent model are similar (0.41 mm yr-1, HDR: 0.39-0.43).
 In detail, because of the way sedimentation rates are calculated by the program Bacon, the time increments vary, leading to the higher mean sedimentation rate on average evident in Fig. 9.
 The summary of sedimentation rates shows consistent multimodal distributions for all models and all observers (Fig. 9a).
-However, no such modes are observed from the raw measurements (Appendix A Fig. 3) suggesting this is a feature that appeared during the modelling.
-They may represent different modes of sediment deposition or artifacts, - 500 but further investigation would be necessary.
+However, no such modes are observed from the raw measurements (Appendix Fig. A3), suggesting that this is a feature that appeared during the modeling.
+They may represent different modes of sediment deposition or artifacts, but further investigation would be necessary.

-Sedimentation rates appear more stable throughout the late Holocene in the MOIM than for the radiometric model (Fig. 9b).
-Periods of higher sedimentation rates occur in the MOIM in the last 100 years, 400-500 BP, and 2000-2200 BP.
-Only the last

-100 years of the MOIM shows a similar although subdued trend to the radiometric model.
-Although there are significant 505 discrepancies in implied sedimentation rates between different observers in the MOIM, the impact of observer differences on the chronology is far less than in either varve-only model (Fig. 9; Appendix A Fig. A6).
+Sedimentation rates appear to be more stable throughout the late Holocene in the MOIM than for the radiometric model (Fig. 9b).
+Periods of higher sedimentation rates occur in the MOIM in the last 100 years, 400-500 BP, and 2000- 2200 BP.
+Only the last 100 years of the MOIM show a similar (although subdued) trend as the radiometric model.
+Although there are significant discrepancies in implied sedimentation rates between different observers in the MOIM, the impact of observer differences on the chronology is far less than in either varve-only model (Fig. 9; Appendix Fig. A6).
 As expected, the unifying influence of the radiometric dates reduces the impact of observer biases, a potential benefit of the approach, especially in sequences that are difficult to delineate and prone to observer bias.